- Is the pregnancy test positive or negative?

 Beta hCG produced by the developing pregnancy, is excreted from your body in your urine.
-This is why a urine sample is needed for a pregnancy test.
+This is why a urine sample is used for a pregnancy test.

 An early morning urine sample is recommended for the test.
 This is because the urine is most concentrated in the morning, when you have been asleep overnight.
 The pregnancy test will be more likely to test positive if there is a higher concentration of beta hCG.